Giant pumpkin: World record giant pumpkins by year

-Since the 1970s, pumpkin records have routinely been beaten.
-The rate of record growth has been increasing at a linear rate and does not appear to be slowing down, indicating that there are still substantial genetic and cultural improvements to be made in giant pumpkin growing.
-Structurally, calculations by David Hu of Georgia Tech indicate that a perfect pumpkin could grow up to 20000 lb without breaking.
-Other factors, such as overly rapid hydration can still cause fruit to crack.
-This is caused by the volume of delivered fluids outpacing the growth rate and flexibility of the skin; much like a bursting balloon.
+Since the 1970s, the largest-pumpkin record has regularly been beaten.
+Given this regularity and the overall rate of increase, there appear to still be substantial genetic and cultural improvements to be made in giant pumpkin growing.
+Structurally, calculations by David Hu of Georgia Tech estimate that a perfect pumpkin could grow up to 20000 lb without breaking.
+Other factors, such as overly rapid hydration, can still cause fruit to crack.
+This occurs when the volume of delivered fluids outpaces the growth rate and flexibility of the skin, much like a bursting balloon.
 The true upper limit regardless of structural stability and cracks is likely determined by other factors.
-For example, the number of sieve tube elements in the sugar-conducting phloem in a stem limit the amount of resources available to grow the fruit.
-There is also a consideration of the climate, diseases, pests, and growing season duration.
+For example, the number of sieve tube elements in the sugar-conducting phloem in a stem limits the amount of resources available to grow the fruit.
+There are also limitations imposed by the climate, diseases, pests, and growing season duration.
 Every year, about 10,000 growers attempt to grow champion pumpkins, and several thousand make it to official weigh-offs.

+Additionally, in 2022 Ian and Stuart Paton grew a pumpkin weighing 2907.85 lb—the heaviest ever measured—but it was disqualified due to being damaged.